 Eiriksstadir Viking Home is a replica Viking turf-house in Dalabyggd region in West Iceland.
 Eiriksstadir is the homestead of the famous Viking and explorer, Eric the Red.
 The museum was created in association with the celebration of the thousand-year anniversary of the discovery of Vinland.

-Dalabyggd in West Iceland was the starting point for one of the most exciting chapters in history; the Viking Age expansion westward, which took explorers first to Greenland and later to the shores of North America.
+Dalabyggd region in West Iceland was the starting point for one of the most exciting chapters in history; the Viking Age expansion westward, which took explorers first to Greenland and later to the shores of North America.

-Adjacent to the replica home is the excavation site of Leif Eiriksson’s original home where visitors can actually stand on Leif’s very doorstep and enjoy the same magnificent view he had out his front door while growing up in Haukadalur valley.
+All of the tools and objects housed in the living museum are historic reconstructions based on Viking design from the size of the swords, to the leather shoes sewn together with a replica sewing needle.
+Adjacent to the replica home is the excavation site of Leif Eiriksson’s original home.
+There visitors can actually stand on Leif’s very doorstep and enjoy the same magnificent view he had out his front door while growing up in Haukadalur valley.

 May 15th – May 30th: 13 (1 pm) – 16 (4 pm)